Fast food in China: Children as a target audience

-McDonald's also has shown to appeal strongly to children to the extent that there would be areas in McDonald's called “children’s paradise” consisting of children running around and playing.
+McDonald's also has shown to appeal strongly to children to the extent that there would be areas in McDonald's called "children's paradise" consisting of children running around and playing.
 Parents in Hong Kong have been known to use a trip to McDonald's as a reward for good behavior or academic achievement.
 As a result, McDonald's has cemented themselves as a significant childhood memory.

 Big Mac in China

-McDonald's in the 1990s represented the Americana image as well as the promise of modernization.
+McDonald's in the 1990s represented the American image as well as the promise of modernization.
 McDonald's strict control over food quality ensured consumers of their cleanliness.
 Customers also enjoy standardized prices as it brings about an atmosphere of equality, where every customer can get the same level of service and food for the same price.
 McDonald's meals which usually consist of a burger and fries are interpreted as a snack as traditional Chinese meals consist of rice and a vegetable or meat dish.
 McDonald's and other foreign fast foods were seen as a treat, especially towards lower income families.
 As a result, families may save several days of pay to be able to afford to eat at the restaurant.
 This adds to the perception that McDonald's is not a regular place for meals, rather a cultural experience.

-McDonald’s leadership policies
+McDonald's leadership policies

 McDonald's promotion of local national leadership allowed for an easier introduction into the Chinese market.
 China is known to have fierce competition among global companies for leadership talent as a result McDonald's looks to distinguish themselves by promoting local talent to top positions.
 42% of top leadership in McDonald's started out as a crew member.